-Today’s POP RESCUE is the 1997 debut eponymous album Kavana by Kavana – now a member of the supergroup 5th Story.
+Today’s POP RESCUE from a fate uncertain, is the 1997 debut eponymous album Kavana by Kavana – now a member of the supergroup 5th Story.
 Does this album make you feel good, or is that too much of a Crazy Chance?
 Read on…

 The album opens with debut single Crazy Chance, which is a brilliantly upbeat pop track.
 It does feel highly reminiscent of Eternal‘s debut Crazy, and at times I’m sure its possible to sing their hit over the top and find it fits perfectly.
 This aside, Kavana makes light work of the vocals here, leaving you with a perfectly catchy song.
 This is great start to an album, although upon the song’s first release as a single, it only reached #35.
 It was given a mix for 1997 and reached #16.
 Take That star Howard Donald takes a co-writer and backing vocal credit on this track.

 What is probably Kavana’s biggest hit, his third single and cover of the Shalamar 1982 track, I Can Make You Feel Good, is up next.
 This is a slower paced track, and gives a sympathetic nod to the original retaining it disco feel throughout (check out the Shalamar original).
 This is his joint-highest charting single, reaching #8.